zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 #### Small time intervals

-When you are trying to measure time of a operation, it's really important to understand order of this measurement and order of `Stopwatch` resolution and latency
+When you are trying to measure time of an operation, it's really important to understand order of this measurement and order of `Stopwatch` resolution and latency
   (it will be covered in details in the [Benchmarks](#benchmarks) section).
-If your operations takes 1 second and you both latency and resolution are less than `1 μs`, everything is fine.
+If your operations take 1 second and you both latency and resolution are less than `1 μs`, everything is fine.
 But if you are trying to measure an operation which takes `10 ns` and `Stopwatch` Resolution is about `300-400ns`, you will have some problems.
 Of course, you can repeat the target operation several times, but there are still many microbenchmark problems (which [BenchmarkDotNet](https://github.com/PerfDotNet/BenchmarkDotNet) trying to solve).
-Be careful in such situations, it's really easy to make wrong measurements of short operations.
+Be careful in such situations; it's really easy to make wrong measurements of short operations.

 #### Sequential reads